 Sec.
-1007.
-Declaration of Outdoor Public Place as Nonsmoking
+1011.
+Declaration of Establishment or Outdoor Area as Nonsmoking

-Notwithstanding any other provision of this Article, an owner, operator, manager, or other person in control of an outdoor public place or place of employment may declare that entire outdoor area as a nonsmoking place.
-Smoking shall be prohibited in any place in which a sign conforming to the requirements of Section 1008(A) is posted.
+Notwithstanding any other provision of this Article, an owner, operator, manager, or other person in control of an establishment, facility, or outdoor area may declare that entire establishment, facility, or outdoor area as a nonsmoking place.
+Smoking shall be prohibited in any place in which a sign conforming to the requirements of Section 1012(A) is posted.

 Sec.
-1008.
-Posting of Signs
+1012.
+Posting of Signs and Removal of Ashtrays

-The owner, operator, manager, or other person in control of an outdoor public place, place of employment, or residential facility where smoking is prohibited by this Article shall:
+The owner, operator, manager, or other person in control of a place of employment, public place, private club, or residential facility where smoking is prohibited by this Article shall:

-- A. Clearly and conspicuously post "No Smoking" signs or the international "No Smoking" symbol (consisting of a pictorial representation of a burning cigarette enclosed in a red circle with a red bar across it) in appropriate locations as determined by the [Department of Health or City Manager or County Administrator] or an authorized designee. - B. Clearly and conspicuously post on every vehicle that constitutes a place of employment under this Article at least one sign, visible from the exterior of the vehicle, stating that smoking is prohibited. - C. Remove all ashtrays from any area where smoking is prohibited by this Article, except for ashtrays displayed for sale and not for use on the premises.
+- A. Clearly and conspicuously post "No Smoking" signs or the international "No Smoking" symbol (consisting of a pictorial representation of a burning cigarette enclosed in a red circle with a red bar across it) in that place. - B. Clearly and conspicuously post at every entrance to that place a sign stating that smoking is prohibited or, in the case of outdoor places, clearly and conspicuously post "No Smoking" signs in appropriate locations as determined by the [Department of Health or City Manager or County Administrator] or an authorized designee. - C. Clearly and conspicuously post on every vehicle that constitutes a place of employment under this Article at least one sign, visible from the exterior of the vehicle, stating that smoking is prohibited. - D. Remove all ashtrays from any area where smoking is prohibited by this Article, except for ashtrays displayed for sale and not for use on the premises.

 Sec.
-1009.
+1013.
 Nonretaliation; Nonwaiver of Rights